seasketch/geoprocessing/website/docs/gip/GIP-1-i18n.md

 If you choose not to use POEditor then the easiest option is to maintain translations in your project code repository.

-You will still use the `translation:extract` command to extract your strings.
+You will still use the `extract:translation` command to extract your strings.

 You can then use the [i18n-ally](https://github.com/lokalise/i18n-ally) vscode extension to manage your translations.
 Your project already includes vscode settings for using this extension in `.vscode/settings.json`.
 Read the extension documentation to learn how to use for example the auto-translation feature.